ServerContainers/netatalk/README.md

 So for TimeMachine I can recommend using this container.
 If you want simple filesharing I'd recommend samba, webdav or other stuff.

 Apple announced to deprecate afp and move to samba.

-# Source Code

-Check the following link for a new version: https://sourceforge.net/projects/netatalk/files/netatalk

 ## Environment variables and defaults